code2nguyen/copysite/readme.md

 # Coysite

-Diplay the multimedia elements in a site.
+Diplay the multimedia elements of a site.

 Project use Google Web Engine SDK Python version.